 > Did we told you that we ship worldwide?

-> Important notice! : Due to a large number of orders there's two weeks of delay between your order and shipment for all pedals.
+> Important notice! : There's currently three weeks of delay between your order and shipment for all pedals.

 > UK customers : Be aware that since brexit UK customs will charge you around £49 to import a Blow! with full options.